mkazuyuki/hauc/README.md

 ## Overview

-The general procedure to deploy HAUC on two ESXi server machines (Primary and Standby) consists of the following major steps:
+The general procedure to deploy HAUC on ESXi boxes (Primary and Standby) consists of the following major steps:

 1. Perform system planning to determine requirements and specify specific configuration settings.
 2. Set up Primary and Standby ESXi.
-3. Deploy *iSCSI Target Cluster*
+3. Deploy *iSCSI Target Cluster*.
 4. Connect ESXi hosts to the iSCSI Target.
-5. Deploy UC VMs
+5. Deploy UC VMs.
-6. Deploy and configure *vMA Cluster*.
+6. Deploy *vMA Cluster* which managing UC VMs.

 ## Versions